khantilchoksi/Slack-Bot/Design_1.2.md

   * Our bot will converse with the user and keep the conversational state intact.
 Since the Bot will learn from what the user wishes to do and react accordingly, we will follow the Conversationist Bot pattern.The Bot will have to remember the knowledge of the conversation in terms of what has been said from the previous conversation, in order to carry out some subtasks in some use cases.

 ## 3. Use Cases:
-### Use Case I : Creating templates for new message board
+### Use Case I : Creating story board from a template
   **(i) Preconditions:**
    User must have a team created on the Trello and should have invited the bot into the channel for their Trello team.